 - Five Point Red Dilute

-RECOMMENDED READING: How Much Does a Shar-Pei Cost?
-Puppy Prices and Expenses
+READ NEXT: How Much Does a Shar-Pei Cost?
+(2023 Price Guide)

 Shar-Pei Coat Genetics: Why Do They Have Many Different Colors?

 Shar-Peis possess two essential pigments called eumelanin and pheomelanin.
-Certain genes modify the production of these pigments, which result in a variety of coat colors.
+Certain genes modify the production of these pigments, which results in a variety of coat colors.

-Eumelanin is black in default.
+Eumelanin is black by default.
 But aside from its dark shade, other colors are created which are also considered standard for many breeds.

 Apart from eumelanin, the other pigment called pheomelanin also affects a dog’s coat color.
 This is red in default, but it also produces yellow, orange, gold, and other similar tones when altered by the dilution gene or MLPH.

-This very same gene affects eumelanin production; that’s why we see Shar Pei’s with light-colored eyes, nose, and nails.
+This very same gene affects eumelanin production; that’s why we see Shar Peis with light-colored eyes, noses, and nails.

 If you want to know the genetics behind your dog’s coat color, there are many canine genetics companies that you can ask to assist you.
 That is if you are willing to spend a good chunk of your money.